ONS-Innovation/keh-central-documentation/aws/ECR.md

     docker tag <app-name>:latest <aws-account-id>.dkr.ecr.eu-west-2.amazonaws.com/<app-name>:<version>
     ```

-Note: To find the <version> to build look at the latest tagged version in ECR and increment appropriately
+Note: To find the <version> to build look at the latest tagged version in ECR and increment appropriately.
+Semantic versioning info [here](../misc/VERSIONING.md).

 ### Pushing to ECR